-5. Rights to Work: Working while studying here is a good way for all students to help support themselves financially, provided it does not interfere with the academic requirements of the course.
+Working alongside your studies is a good way for all students to help support themselves financially, provided it does not interfere with the academic requirements of the course.
 It also provides useful working experience that will be of benefit when looking for employment after graduation.
 However, as a Tier 4 student, you must remember that there will be restrictions on the number of hours you can work per week.
 This will be stated on your visa.